shayaantx/botdarr/README.md

 radarr-path=
 # the default quality profile you want to use (go to Radarr->Settings->Profiles)
 radarr-default-profile=
+# leave empty if you never changed this in radarr
+radarr-url-base=

 # your radarr url (i.e., http://SOME-IP:SOME-PORT)
 sonarr-url=